KQKS: Move to 107.5 FM

 In November 1996, Western Cities sold "KS104" to Jefferson-Pilot Communications (now known as Lincoln National Corporation) for $15 million.
 Jefferson-Pilot continued to run the station jockless for two more months.
 On January 8, 1997, Jefferson-Pilot moved KQKS to 107.5 FM and relaunched it as "KS1075", replacing KHHT's low-rated mainstream Top 40 format.
 KQKS's former home at 104.3 FM switched to Classic Country on January 18.
 (104.3 is now sports radio KKFN.)

 The move boosted KQKS's ratings, resulting in KJMN throwing in the towel on March 30, 1997.
 Since then, KQKS has faced several competitors.
 In 2009, Clear Channel Communications flipped KPTT (which had once competed against KQKS as Top 40/CHR KFMD from 2000 to 2005) to Rhythmic Top 40, resulting in KQKS adding more rap to its playlist.
 While Rap and Hip-hop accounts for over 50% of KS1075's playlist, the station, like most of the other Rhythmic outlets in the United States, has added some Rhythmic Pop/Dance tracks due to changing tastes among its listeners.
-As of 2021, KQKS continues to compete against KPTT, which has shifted back to mainstream Top 40/CHR, as well as increased competition from rimshot KFCO, which shifted to a current-focused Rhythmic presentation after nearly four years of having a classic hip-hop format, only to return to Top 40/CHR in May 2020, then back to Rhythmic CHR in August 2021.